-How to Play Blackjack
+Intro to Blackjack

-Last update: March 2020
+Last update: September 2022

 This objective of blackjack is commonly misstated as "trying to get as close as you can to 21 without going over".
-But the real objective is to beat the dealer.
+The real objective is to beat the dealer.
 You can beat the dealer with a total of just 12, which is pretty far from 21, since the dealer could bust.
 Once you start playing you will often do just that.
 For now, it's enough to remember that you want to beat the dealer's hand.

 The Bets and The Deal

 Between one and seven players can play at the same table.
-Each player places his/her bet (chips) in the circle in front of him/her.
+Each player places their bet (chips) in the circle in front of them.
 The dealer deals the cards, two cards to each player, including herself.
 One of the dealer's cards will be face-up, so you'll have a clue as to how strong her hand is.
 The other players' cards don't matter because you're not playing against them, you're playing against the dealer.

+Play begins with the right-most player ("1st base") and continues player by player to the left.
 When it's your turn, you have the following choices:

 - Hit.
 Take a card.
 You can hit as many times as you want.